BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

         <br/><br/>
         Creative Destruction and Lump of Labor aren't laws of nature though.
 They could break down any time.<br/><br/>
         Connectionism, however, is actual science.
 Connectionism is the idea that thinking, memory, etc. are all enabled by the patterns of connections between neurons in the brain.
-        This has been known for quite some time.
+        This has been known for a while.
 How does connectionism factor into this?
         It means there's a (general) mechanistic understanding of cognition, as well as quantifiable upper limit to the cognition and intelligence of a given human.
         <br/><br/>
-        Moore's Law may as well be a law of nature, for now at least: compute per $ doubles every two years Chinchilla scaling laws: how much data versus compute is optimal for training Large Language Models (https://arxiv.org/abs/2203.15556)
+        Moore's Law may as well be a law of nature, for now at least: compute per $ doubles every two years.
+        Similarly for the Chinchilla scaling laws, which guide how much data versus compute is optimal for training Large Language Models (https://arxiv.org/abs/2203.15556)
         <br/><br/>
     </li>
         The pieces that are un-automatable tend to require what AI scientists call "grounding".